andrekovac/react-hooks-workshop/README.md

 A workshop which dives deep into all React built-in hooks

+## Structure of this document

+- Moving from point to point is a journey (aka deep dive) into the world of React Hooks in a `<Counter />` scenario.
+- Points starting with an "**[Extra]**" are some extra CodeSandBoxes which are not part of the journey but hope to introduce a certain hook or give you some even deeper insight into them.
+- Working through all of the examples as part of a workshop will take at least one day, more realistically 1.5 days.

 ## Definition of React Hooks

 > Hooks are functions, but it’s helpful to think of them as unconditional declarations about your component’s needs.